 This year, #GSER2019 looks at trends among startup ecosystems in areas such as funding and talent.
 It also examines the growth and decline of sub-sectors, both globally and in individual ecosystems.

 One key finding shows that Deep Tech startups — those relying heavily on intellectual property — are the fastest-growing group globally.
 The four fastest-growing Startup Sub-Sectors are Advanced Manufacturing & Robotics, Blockchain, Agtech & New Food, and Artificial Intelligence (AI).
 By contrast, Startup Sub-Sectors showing decline are Edtech, Digital Media, Gaming, and Adtech.

 - There is no “next” Silicon Valley — instead, there are 30 startup ecosystems around the world that will soon lay claim to a parallel vibrancy and economic productivity.

 - Movement within top 30 ranking: Paris cracked the top 10, moving up two spots to #9 overall; Amsterdam-StartupDelta moved up four spots to #15 overall; San Diego and Washington, D.C. cracked the top 20 for the first time.

 - While early-stage funding for startups has more than doubled since 2011-12, it has risen by a factor of 8 in Agtech & New Food — and quadrupled in AI.

 “As our economies transition to the fourth industrial revolution, we — communities driving the global startup revolution — have a major role to play,” said JF Gauthier, Founder and CEO of Startup Genome.

 “Not only can startup ecosystems act as the top engine of job creation and economic growth, but our startups can also help solve many of our society’s biggest challenges including climate change and inequality.”

-To learn about more than 50 entrepreneurial ecosystems across the world download the full report in PDF here.
+To learn about more than 50 entrepreneurial ecosystems across the world download the full report here.